Robert-96/ember-build-time-data/tests/dummy/app/templates/docs/index.md

   * Maintain you own in-repo addon.
   * Inline it into the `index.html` using [`ember-cli-inline-content`](https://github.com/gpoitch/ember-cli-inline-content) and load it into the store from there.

-  Balint Erdi wrote a greate blog post about this: [Inlining store data in Ember.js](https://www.balinterdi.com/blog/inlining-store-data-in-ember-js/).
+  Balint Erdi wrote a great blog post about this: [Inlining store data in Ember.js](https://www.balinterdi.com/blog/inlining-store-data-in-ember-js/).